Cooking with Alison

 In Indian on March 19, 2011 at am

 Depending on the region of India, the restaurant, and the cook, the ingredients used in “butter chicken” curry vary significantly.
 This is my recipe for what I believe to be traditional butter chicken (a mild, tomato-based curry).
+I researched countless recipes and tested several before creating this one.
 Personally, I love it and when I made this for Krystal and Ed, they repeatedly told me how delicious it is.
 So I think you’ll like it too, even if it’s not how your local restaurant makes it.
 I highly recommend using the dried fenugreek leaves, because they make a huge difference in this simple dish.

 Read the rest of this entry »